Prevention

 Programming and Workshops

 Sexual Violence Response can also develop a unique program or tailor an existing one to meet the needs of a group.
 This process typically takes a minimum of four weeks to develop.
 The Workshop Request Form must be submitted at least two weeks prior to the requested date, and the location must be reserved and confirmed at least one week in advance.
-Programs will be facilitated by student volunteers and/or professional staff.
+Programs will be facilitated by professional staff, sometimes accompanied by student volunteers.

 Request a Workshop